spacecloud-io/space-docs/content/security/security-rules/masking-data/decrypting.md

 {{< highlight javascript >}}
 {
   "rule": "decrypt",
-  "fields": ["args.res.email", "args.res.name"]
+  "fields": ["res.email", "res.name"]
 }
 {{< /highlight >}}

-`args.res` is nothing but a variable containing the response sent back to the client.
+`res` is nothing but a variable containing the response sent back to the client.

 Space Cloud is smart enough to handle arrays.
-If the variable (`args.res` in this case) is an array of objects, then Space Cloud would decrypt the fields (email and name in this case) inside each object of that variable.
+If the variable (`res` in this case) is an array of objects, then Space Cloud would decrypt the fields (email and name in this case) inside each object of that variable.

 You can check out the [list of available variables](/security/security-rules/available-variables) in security rules for each operation.

-Let's say the documents to be read (`args.res`) were:
+Let's say the documents to be read (`res`) were:
 {{< highlight javascript >}}
 [
   {